 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have heart disease or a history of stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease or a history of stroke or blood clots.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.